ahmadqayyum/terraform-terratest-aws/README.md

 # Terratest with AWS

-This Code will create an ec2 instnace behind the application loadbalancer in existing VPC.
+This Code will create an ec2 instnace behind the application loadbalancer in existing VPC and will run Terratest.

 ## Do the follwing to Run the Terratest on AWS